liukun-msft/working-docs/eventhubs/issue26366-OOM/working-notes.md

 Customer is facing OOM issue after start the spring application with `EventProcessorClient` bean.

 Customer has tried to enable/disable "timeout" for batch receive API.
-But both have OOM issue.
+But both of them have the OOM issue.

 Details:
 1. Package information